-From a risk management perspective, it’s not unusual to be distracted by the complexity of digital network security.
-But some of the most gaping security holes can be in your physical premises.
-Businesses need to ensure that risk management personnel are on the ground exploring the premises with physical security concerns in mind.
+From a risk management perspective, it’s not unusual to be distracted by the complexity of digital network security; however, some of the most gaping security holes can be in your physical premises.
+Understanding how cyber risks threaten security helps risk management personnel on the ground exploring the premises to keep physical security in mind.
 It’s time to examine the relationship between physical security, cyber risks, and industrial control vulnerabilities.

 If a cybercriminal enters a facility and steals a laptop, or hackers unleash a worm to take control of your manufacturing plant, they can destroy expensive equipment and put you out of business for months, your reputation, your brand, your market share, and your shareholder value.